What Is a DKIM Selector

 The DKIM selector, combined with the domain name, forms a DNS record known as a TXT record.
 This DNS record contains the public key that the recipient’s server can retrieve to verify the DKIM signature of incoming emails.
 By including the selector in the DNS record, the sender can rotate or update DKIM keys without changing the entire DNS configuration.

-How a DKIM Selector Works
+How a DKIM selector works

 A DKIM selector is simply a specific DNS label or a name that identifies a location in the DNS where a public key is published.
 Setting up a DKIM selector is as easy as picking a random name to use as your selector, configuring your mail server to use that as your DKIM selector, and publishing a TXT record with your public key to the subdomain selector._domainkey.example.com,